Rytis-J/Dexcom-Follow/README.md

 # Logging in
-In order for the code to function properly, you must
+In order for the code to function, you must type in your dexcom credentials.
+Optionaly, if you want to recieve your data via email you will need to prompt in your email credentials inside dedicated veriables.
+You can do it all by editing mydata.py veriables or by entering data when running mydata.py

 # Usage
 There are 2 modes you can choose from: